 We actively promote the view that children should feel able to raise any concerns that they may have.
-This includes when they have a concern about a friend or peer.
+This includes when they have a concern about another child.
 We take the following measures to ensure that children know how to raise a concern: